 For a relaxing day, ride for an hour around the property and then be dropped off by the river for a 20-30 minute tube downstream to duPlooy's beach.
 You can also combine this with a guided walk through Belize Botanic Gardens.

-Read more about Horseback Riding
+Read more about Horseback Riding.

 Hiking Around duPlooy's

 The best hiking in Belize is in the Cayo district and duPlooy's Jungle Lodge offers you some great hiking experiences whether guided or on your own.
-There is a trail for everyone from short and easy ones in the Gardens to longer ones, including Xunantunich, a Maya archeological site (12km).
+There is a trail for everyone from short and easy ones in the Gardens to longer ones, including Xunantunich, a Maya archaeological site (12km).

 If you like, take along one of our professionally trained and licensed naturalist guides.
 All are local Belizeans who possess a wealth of historical and cultural knowledge of past and present Belize.